Pak-New Zealand Match Called Off Due To Rain - UrduPoint

 The Pindi Stadium would also host matches on Saturday and Sunday, while Lahore’s Gaddafi Stadium will stage the remaining two matches on Thursday and Saturday next week.

 This would be the third five-match series between both sides inside a 12-month period.
-Last year, Pakistan and New Zealand drew the series at two-all in Pakistan, while New Zealand clinched the series 4-1 earlier this year in their backyard.
+Last year, Pakistan and New Zealand drew the series at two-all in Pakistan, while New Zealand clinched the home series 4-1 earlier this year.

 Squads- Pakistan: Babar Azam (c), Saim Ayub, Mohammad Rizwan, Usman Khan, Iftikhar Ahmed, Muhammad Irfan Khan, Shadab Khan, Shaheen Shah Afridi, Naseem Shah, Mohammad Amir, Abrar Ahmed.